&

 Sexual desire is a reoccuring theme within Okazaki’s ‘&’.
 Constantly, we are shown Aoki’s struggle with sexuality, touch, and desire.
 Very early on in the manga, Aoki explains that she doesn’t like being touched by other people, that she never really has.
 In a flashback, it shows men trying to touch, be close, and express themselves sexually with Aiko.
 She is shown being uncomfortable and upset by this, in turn the men grow angry.
 She expresses ‘Guys would get angry at me instead of the other way around, or would talk trash about me, or make me lose heart, or make me run away.
 But… What's so bad about being single?’

-She is naive, inexperienced, she doesn’t quite know what sexual desire is or means.
+She is naïve, inexperienced, she doesn’t quite know what sexual desire is or means.
 In chapter 5, she begins to be able to identify some kind of feeling.
 That there is something inside of her that has been bugging and irritating her, but she can’t name it.
-This feeling only comes when she is around Yagai, and it’s her sexual desire and her desire for love.
+This feeling only comes when she is around Yagai, and it’s both her sexual desire and her desire for love.
 Part of Aoki’s sexual desire is related to her need to have her freedom controlled, her desire to be with someone, but not knowing exactly what that means.
 Yagai is a perfect catalyst for this desire, he is experienced, stubborn, a bit rude and demanding.
-He takes charge, allowing Aoki to feel as she may, whether that's feeling sexual desire or descending into the darkness that is loneliness, sex without love.
+He takes charge, allowing Aoki to feel as she may, whether that's feeling sexual desire or descending into the darkness that is (to her) loneliness, sex without love.

 “Freedom then feels like an insecurity.
 I hate freedom so much that I even imagine myself being tied up.
 That could possibly be… because before you get to ‘freedom’, you have to think of yourself in terms of being ‘alone’.”